wonkey-coders/wonkey/README.md

 ### Multi-target products

-Monkey2 works on a wide range of targets: Windows, Macos, Linux, Emscripten, Android and iOS.
+Wonkey works on a wide range of targets: Windows, Macos, Linux, Emscripten, Android and iOS.

 #### Desktop targets